Think Outside the Box

 Post 9: Authority Without Collapse — Lead the Meeting, Don’t Shrink It Read More »

-Post 8 · The Emergent Space — Where Breakthroughs Actually Live
+Post 8 · The Emergent Space — Where Breakthroughs Actually Live Post 8 of the Thinking Outside the Box series

 Most breakthroughs don’t live in any single box—they emerge between people.
 Sometimes from productive contradictions that must be engineered into a mechanism; other times from complementary sparks (analogy, combination, transfer) that click into something new.
 What Emergent Space Is Traditional brainstorming hunts for compromise.
 Emergent space uses what sits between perspectives to create solutions that